 Frontier advertises that you can find GoWild! flights a few months out.
 But typically, you can find domestic flights the day before departure and international flights ten days before departure, but your mileage may vary.
 Sometimes, you can find flights further in advance.

-After selecting a flight, you'll go through the normal Frontier Airlines booking process, picking a bundle if you so choose or sticking with the Basic Fare.
+But after finding and selecting a flight, you'll go through the normal Frontier Airlines booking process, picking a bundle if you so choose or sticking with the Basic Fare.

 Again, flights are subject to availability, so there are no guarantees you will be able to find flights on your intended travel dates, whether one or 10 days in advance — give or take.